innobright/help.innobright.com/src/licensing/setting-up-rlmd-mac.rst

 Installing the RLM licensing server
 ###################################

-Download the license server `Mac`__.
+Download the license server for `Mac`__.
 Extract the files from the zip and move them to a folder on your license server machine.
 The location of the folder is not important but you should remember it for the next steps.

 __ http://shop.innobright.com/wp-content/uploads/2018/05/RLM-12.1-Mac-Licensing-Package.zip